microsoft/PubSec-Info-Assistant/docs/features/optional_features.md

 ## Customize Autoscale

-If you want to learn more about Autoscale Settings and App SErvice SKU's Check out how to [customize Autoscale settings](/docs/deployment/autoscale_sku.md)
+If you want to learn more about Autoscale Settings and App Service SKU's Check out how to [customize Autoscale settings](/docs/deployment/autoscale_sku.md)